 Use Sensible Password Security

 A shocking number of people have some pretty terrible password practices.
-Recycling the same passwords over and over again, sharing them with the wrong people, or using ridiculous ones such as “123456” are all too common mistakes that, despite warnings, people are still making.
+Recycling the same passwords over and over again, sharing them with the wrong people, or using ridiculous ones such as “123456” are all too common mistakes that, despite warnings, people are still making, endangering their data security.

 Always, always, always use a unique password, ideally with a random assortment of numbers and symbols.
 If you have a hard time remembering passwords, you can use a password management service such as LastPass, but never store files with password information on your computer.